Velocidex/velociraptor-docs/content/artifact_references/pages/windows.detection.impersonation.md

   the system uses the primary token when a thread of the process interacts with a securable object.
 Moreover, a thread can impersonate a client account.
-Impersonation allows the thread to interact with securable objects using the client&#x27;s security context.
+Impersonation allows the thread to interact with securable objects using the client's security context.
 A thread that is impersonating a client has both a primary token and an impersonation token.